MengTo/Angle-Sketch-Plugin/README.md

 ![](https://cl.ly/2g211R2e2U3B/download/Angle-Logo.png)
 Angle is a free and lightweight Sketch plugin for applying perspective transforms for your mockups.
 You can get the **[starting template](https://designcode.io/angle)** to help you design beautiful mockups from scratch.
+Check out the [full tutorial](https://www.youtube.com/watch?v=Dps7vBlWMTc&t=1s).

 # Getting Started
 The only thing that Angle needs to work is an Artboard containing your Screen.
 That's it!